Sports Premium Funding Statement 2022-23

 Our main targets are:

-- Continue to explore and expand links with other sports partnerships and sports clubs to encourage participation in afterschool competitions
+- Continue to make links through PE hubs with other schools to encourage participation in competitive sports (£2,000)

 - Replacement of PE equipment in school (£295.78)

 By using funding in this way we aim to achieve

 - Increased participation in a wide range of sports for all children.

 - Increase the numbers of children who can swim 25m by the end of year 6.